giantswarm/docs/src/content/basics/ha-masters/index.md

 has a `.spec.replicas` attribute which indicates the number of master nodes to run.
 This is `1` for a single master cluster and needs to be modified to `3`.

-**CAUTION:** TODO - explain that this has to happen after AWSControlPlane modification, otherwise the AZs will be assigned automatically.
+**Note:** Modifying the `G8sControlPlane` resource must happen _after_ the `AWSControlPlane` modification in order to have full control over AZ usage.
+Otherwise the `AWSControlPlane` will be modified automatically and AZs will be added by our automation.
+This may or may not be your desired way.

 ## Technical details

-- Why three master nodes?
+### Why three master nodes

-At Giantswarm we operate stacked HA clusters where etcd is stacked on top of our master nodes.
+At Giant Swarm we operate "stacked" clusters where etcd nodes are running on the same machines as the Kubernetes master nodes.
+Each master node runs control plane components and a member of an etcd cluster.

-Each master node runs control-plane and a local etcd member.
-Enabling HA master needs to have a quorum (majority of nodes) meaning running at least 3 master nodes.
-By enabling HA a master node can be down in case of a failing instance or a AZ outage without affecting cluster operations.
+In order to achieve high availability in an etcd cluster, a quorum (majority of members) is needed.
+With three members, one member is allowed to become dysfunctional at any time, e. g. through a machine failure or availability zone outage.

+The number of three masters running three etcd members is a good balance between resilience and cost.
+While it would be technically possible to run five or more master nodes, this is not currently supported with Giant Swarm tenant clusters.

 ## Limitations

-- Currently not supported on Azure and KVM.
+- Currently only supported AWS, not on Azure and KVM.
-- API downtimes possible
-  - switch from 1 to 3
-  - rolling master nodes, e. g. to switch the instance type
-  - etcd leader change (to be confirmed)
+- API downtimes are still possible during cluster modifications, especially when the leader of the etcd cluster (the member that handles write requests) changes.
+This happens when the node that hosts the leader has to be modified.
+Typical cases for this would be an upgrade to a newer release or the conversion from a single to multiple master nodes.
-- Conversion from high availability (3 masters) to a single master node is not possible.
+- Conversion from high availability (three masters) to a single master node is not possible.